 Ask yourself: What can we operationally promise day-in-and-out?
 Are we delivering on that promise?

 Consistency.
 Consistency.
 Consistency.
-If there was ever a more obvious way to build a brand’s voice, we haven’t found it–and neither had the speakers.
+If there was ever a more obvious way to build a brand’s voice, we haven’t found it.

 Maintaining consistency on social media promotes your brand’s voice and builds authenticity with your audience.
 The key to leveraging this, however, is by choosing platforms that make sense for your brand’s personality and audience while making sure you have the right story (or brand promise) out there.